-Known as "forever chemicals" and the "Devil's Piss", PFAS are a group of toxic chemicals harming our bodies.
+Known as "forever chemicals" and the "Devil's Piss," PFAS are a group of toxic chemicals harming our bodies.

 Aya told us about this thing called PFAS.
-It’s basically in EVERYTHING (especially in the USA) and causes well-documented health and environmental problems!
+It’s basically in EVERYTHING (especially in the USA) and causes well-documented health and environmental problems.
+The climate movement often revolves around similar, high-visibility challenges like consumption and transport, but it’s time to talk about toxic chemicals.

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.